 Autonomous driving relies on a precise perception of the driving environment, enabling the vehicle to interpret and respond to complex scenarios, ensuring safety \cite{Zhang2023CoopImpactReview} and proactive navigation.
 In addressing precise perception, vehicles often integrate camera and LiDAR systems independently or combined \cite{Yang2023BEVFormerV2, Huang2021bevdet, Liu2023BEVFusion}.
 Despite the presence of multiple sensors, accurately perceiving the surroundings of the ego vehicle remains challenging due to unavoidable occlusions \cite{Xu2022OPV2V, gerner2023sumo}, sensor failures \cite{Roessle2022PHP}, or sensor contamination \cite{Wang2022CoopReview}.
 In response to these challenges, collaborative perception has become a compelling solution in recent years \cite{Chen2019FCooper, Wang2020V2VNet, Hu2022Where2comm}.

 While LiDAR is a valuable sensor in autonomous driving, it falls behind camera-based solutions regarding cost, resolution, color information, and performance in adverse weather conditions.
 Additionally, collaborative perception reveals that camera-based solutions can outperform LiDAR-based approaches \cite{Hu2023CameraOvertakesLiDAR}.
-To capitalize on the strengths of camera perspectives, mapping them onto the comprehensive Bird's Eye View (BEV) space provides distinct advantages, preserving both spatial and temporal dimensions of road elements \cite{xu2022cobevt}.
+Capitalizing the strengths of camera perspectives, mapping them onto the comprehensive Bird's Eye View (BEV) space provides distinct advantages, preserving both spatial and temporal dimensions of road elements \cite{xu2022cobevt}.
 This becomes crucial for various autonomous driving tasks, including scene understanding and planning \cite{Ng2020BEVSeg, Zhou2022CrossViewTransformer}.
 However, current methodologies for camera-based BEV map segmentation still rely on single-frame prediction \cite{xu2022cobevt}, neglecting historical context in BEV prediction and failing to consider significant semantic cues embedded in the temporal context.
-Moreover, accessing historical information is crucial as it can potentially decrease the transmission frequency of Connected and Autonomous Vehicles (CAVs) and act as a compensatory mechanism for potential communication failures, essential for enhancing overall system reliability and performance.
+Moreover, accessing historical information is crucial as it potentially decreases the transmission frequency of Connected and Autonomous Vehicles (CAVs) and acts as a compensatory mechanism for potential communication failures, enhancing overall system reliability and performance.

 In this paper, we introduce \textit{TempCoBEV}, a novel temporal module that leverages fused features from collaborating vehicles to generate BEV segmented maps enriched with temporal cues, as illustrated in Figure \ref{fig:teaser}.
 Our module represents an extension for cooperative perception algorithms, augmenting their prediction reliability by incorporating information from past frames.
-From the perspective of the ego vehicle, all collaborating vehicles share their intermediate and compressed embeddings, which the fusion model then processes into a single fused BEV embedding.
+From the perspective of the ego vehicle, all collaborating vehicles share their intermediate embeddings, which the fusion model then processes into a single fused BEV embedding.
 Our temporal module utilizes the current BEV embedding and integrates past cues to enhance the prediction reliability while maintaining contextual continuity in the event of communication failures.